The Strength vs. Conditioning Myth (and How to Build Both)

 2. Separate Intense Sessions

-When possible, space strength and high-intensity conditioning by at least 6–8 hours, or put them on different days.
+When possible, space your heavy lifting and high-intensity conditioning sessions by at least 6–8 hours, or alternate days entirely.

 3. Choose Conditioning Wisely

-10–15 minutes of well-designed interval work 2–3 times per week is enough to maintain or improve conditioning without compromising recovery.
+Ten to fifteen minutes of well-designed interval work, 2–3 times per week, is enough to improve conditioning without compromising strength recovery.

 Why This Approach Works